On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Security

 \subsection{Overview}

-The initial focus of adversarial attacks and backdoor attacks was on Convolutional Neural Networks (CNNs) \cite{FGSM,badnet}.
-These attacks, which aim to manipulate the outputs of models by modifying input data, have now spread across various domains \cite{adv_survey,backdoor_survey}.
-Backdoor attacks \cite{backdoor_1,backdoor_7} proactively implant hidden triggers into models during the training process, often employing data poisoning techniques.
-On the other hand, adversarial attacks \cite{adv_1,adv_5} directly exploit vulnerabilities inherent in models.
-These attacks present significant obstacles to the deployment of models in real-world scenarios.
-In this section, we provide an overview of adversarial attacks and backdoor attacks specifically tailored for diffusion models and LLMs.
+Initially centered on convolutional networks \citep{FGSM,badnet}, adversarial and backdoor attacks have now permeated various domains \citep{adv_survey,backdoor_survey}, including generative models.
+Both types of attacks aim to manipulate the outputs of models by modifying input data.
+Backdoor attacks \citep{backdoor_1,backdoor_7} proactively implant hidden backdoor into models during the training process, often employing data poisoning techniques that integrate pairs of triggered inputs with attacker-desired outputs into training datasets.
+On the other hand, adversarial attacks \citep{adv_1,adv_5} directly exploit vulnerabilities inherent in models.
+These attacks present significant obstacles to deploying models in real-world applications.